miksto/miksto.github.io/led-lamp/index.md

 https://github.com/Makuna/NeoPixelBus - the only library supporting RGBW leds AND using DMA (Direct Memory Access) i could find by the time.

-DMA is preferred for efficient control of the leds, as opposed to bit bang and interrupt driven libraries which does not support any other interrupt driven code to work.
+DMA is preferred for efficient control of the leds, as opposed to bit bang and interrupt driven libraries which do not support any other interrupt driven code to work.

 ### Android App

 The android application does not use any special libraries, and is written in kotlin and relies on the standard BLE library for communication with the ESP32.